yehia67/documentation/wallets/0.1/trinity/references/faq.md

 ## What happens if the attacker uses the Seed Migration Tool with a stolen seed?

-If more than one person uses the Seed Migration Tool to transfer IOTA tokens from the same seed, the owner of the seed will need to go through the [Identity Verification Process](#what-is-the-idenitity-verification-process) to validate their ownership.
+If more than one person uses the Seed Migration Tool to migrate the same seed, the owner of the seed will need to go through the [Identity Verification Process](#what-is-the-idenitity-verification-process) to validate their ownership.

 ## What is the Identity Verification Process?